In this guide, you will find step-by-step instructions on how to replace the windshield wiper switch on a BMW vehicle.

 The high voltage output can even damage the battery.

 As the name suggests, all alternators generate alternating current.
-An additional assembly within the alternator turns the AC into direct current used to power car systems.
+An additional assembly within the alternator turns the AC into a direct current used to power car systems.

-All accessories including the alternator, AC compressor, power steering pump are driven by the serpentine belt which is rotated by a crankshaft pulley.
+All accessories, including the alternator, AC compressor, power steering pump, are driven by the serpentine belt, which is rotated by a crankshaft pulley.